Solarwall: History and design

 Three of Conserval's early SolarWall installations have been closely monitored to determine real energy savings.
 In 1990, Ford Motor Company installed a system on their Oakville, Ontario manufacturing plant, saving approximately 17% on their heating costs at that plant alone.
 The company eventually installed six more SolarWall systems on other facilities, and as of 2014 have reportedly saved more than $10 million over all their installations.
 In 1991, General Motors had a system installed at their Oshawa, Ontario plant and, as of 1998, reported a savings of approximately $10,200 per year.
 Another collector installed at NREL in Golden, Colorado in 1991 is saving about 14,310 kWh of electricity annually, a reported 25.7% decrease.
 According to Solar Energy Industries Association, over 5000000 sqft of these panels were in operation as of 2015.

+A new application for solar air heating is in combination with air source heat pumps where the solar heated air becomes the heat source for these units.

 Awards

 SolarWall and its parent company Conserval have received a number of awards: